golightstream/studio-capital-challenge/README.md

 ### Problems

-1) The capital selector modal may be partially off screen under certain circumstances.
+1) The modal's caret does not point to the cursor's current position.
-2) The modal's caret does not point to the cursor's current position.
+2) The capital selector modal may be partially off screen under certain circumstances.
 3) The city is always inserted at the end of the text (instead of the cursor's current position).
-4) The search filter is case-sensitive ('ar' does not match 'Argentina')
+4) The search filter is case-sensitive ('ar' does not match 'Argentina').

-5) *(Any others?)*
+*(Do you notice any others?
+We'd love to hear your thoughts on improving the user experience)*

 ----